CPICustomAggCalcAggSurMesureIPC/CPIAggr/README.md

 ## Installation

 You can install the R package CPIAggr from GitHub using the following R code: remotes::install_github("CPICustomAggCalcAggSurMesureIPC/CPIAggr")
+- This method may fail due to a firewall.
+If so, try running the following R code: options(download.file.method = "wininet"); remotes::install_github("CPICustomAggCalcAggSurMesureIPC/CPIAggr");
 - Prerequisites:
     - R installed on your device
 	- R "remotes" package installed